huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 [^2]: The added benefit is that there is less water on the floor making it safer!
 [^3]: See also: <https://sketchplanations.com/the-blur-your-eyes-test>
 [^4]: Many people have trouble thinking of themselves as smart, or pretty, or kind, unless told by someone else.
 You can help them out.
 [^5]: This lets the other person say whatever first comes to mind without the pressure of having to choose a single favorite.
-They'll almost always have one and be able to talk about it.
+They’ll almost always have one and be able to talk about it.
 [^6]: Why?
 The alkaline in the baking soda will raise the PH level, which helps your egg whites loosen up from the shell and makes it easier to peel.
 [^7]: Make sure there is enough water to completely cover the egg(s)